digitalsurgeons/toggles-switches/README.md

 # Toggles & Switches

-**Toggles & Swicthes** were born out of [Gumby Framework](http://gumbyframework.com), a responsive [Sass](http://sass-lang.com/) framework.
+**Toggles & Swicthes** were born out of [Gumby Framework](http://gumbyframework.com), a responsive [Sass](http://sass-lang.com/) framework built by [Digital Surgeons](http://www.digitalsurgeons.com/).
 Now a standalone library, **Toggles & Switches** aims to eliminate boilerplate UI code and provide a declarative syntax for applying CSS states and animations based on user interaction.
-Check out the [demo page]() for real world examples.
+Check out the [demo page](http://dsurgeons.github.io/Toggles-Switches/) for real world examples.

 CSS is powerful and usually handles a good deal of UI state and animation alone.
 Because pseudo states only exist for :hover, :active, :focus and :visited, developers must rely on JavaScript to bind to other user interaction events and add or remove CSS classes accordingly.